Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Acknowledgements

 is small enough.
 We observe that an assumption of the type of \eqref{Hyp:AnnexNSreg} can indeed provide such a smallness.
 Now, in view of the definitions \eqref{x(t)}-\eqref{h(t)}, the inequality $x(t) \leq h(t)$ for all $t \in [0,T]$ brings to the conclusion \eqref{Ineg:AnnexNSreg} and this completes the proof. \end{proof} \end{appendix}

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 I would like to acknowledge my PhD advisors Daniel Han-Kwan and Ayman Moussa for their confidence, support and guidance, as well as their constructive criticism, scientific suggestions and careful rereadings during the preparation of this work.
 I would also like to thank Jean-Yves Chemin and Raphaël Danchin for discussions about Theorem \ref{RegParabNS}.
+Finally, I am very grateful to Richard Höfer and to the anonymous referee for their suggestions and remarks, as well as for pointing out several inaccuracies in first versions of this paper.